svitejs/vite-plugin-template/README.md

 1. Use branches for development
 2. Add commits
-3. Add changeset with `pnpx changeset`
+3. Add changeset with `pnpm changeset`
 4. Push branch and open a PR
 5. Check CI results and merge PR into main
 6. Release workflow creates a PR "Version Packages (next)" to collect changes to be released